routineLife1/AFI-ForwardDeduplicate/README.md

 - [ ] **Explain why this method is effective and write a guidence on how to support other vfi algorithms**
 - [ ] **Implement any framerate support for ForwardDeduplicate (smooth interpolation method)**

-## limitations and expectations
+## limitations
 > The "n_forward" parameter acts like the number of times the algorithm performs TTA (Test Time Augmentation) operations.
-> Performing too many TTA operations may further improve smoothness but lead to blurriness.
+> Performing too many TTA operations may further improve smoothness and interpolation performance but lead to blurriness.
 >
+> This method will change the animation rhythm to a certain extent

 ## Projects that use AFI-ForwardDeduplicate
 [SVFI(commercial software)](https://store.steampowered.com/app/1692080/SVFI/)